Elena-Stoyanova/Tenzies-Game/README.md

 ### Instructions

-- Roll untill the dice are the same.
+- Roll until the dice are the same.
 - Click each die to freeze it at its current value between rolls.
-- You can undo holding die by clicking/pressing it again.
+- You can undo holding the die by clicking/pressing it again.
-- Try to match the dice quickly with lowest amount of roll.
+- Try to match the dice quickly with the lowest amount of roll.

 ### Run Locally